Bio 2010 - Microbiology » Summer 2023 » Lecture Exam 2

 Suppose you were using a dark-field microscope to view bacterial cells.
 Which of the following BEST describes their general appearance using this particular microscope?

-A. bright bacteria on a bright background.
+A. bright bacteria on a dark background.

 B. dark bacteria on a bright background.